OLD-itdev164-sp2021/jeff-cate-p2/README.md

 # ITDEV-164: Jeff Cate Project 1

-<p>Create a website that utilizes the web development technologies specified in Requirement 1. </p>
+<p>A motorcycle inventory content managers </p>

 <!--
 ## Feature
 *
 ### Stories
 - [ ] As a _, I will _, so that I can. -->

-## Content creator
+## Content Manager
-* A content creator will use the implemented CMS to add, update, or remove content to the website.
+* A content manager will use the implemented CMS to add, update, or remove motorcycles to the motorcycle inventory website.

 ### Stories
-- [ ] As a content creator, I will access the CMS, so that I can add a blog post to the website.
+- [ ] As a content manager, I will access the CMS, so that I can add a new motorcycle to the inventory.
-- [ ] As a content creator, I will access the CMS, so that I can update a blog post on the website.
+- [ ] As a content manager, I will access the CMS, so that I can update a motorcycle on the inventory.
-- [ ] As a content creator, I will access the CMS, so that I can remove a blog post from the website.
+- [ ] As a content manager, I will access the CMS, so that I can remove a motorcycle from the inventory.

 ## Developer
 *  Stories about the development of the application and styled components